 Finally, the estimate of the autocorrelation in the technology shock is low ($\rho_A = 0.03$) and less precisely estimated: one explanation might be the detrending method used in the VAR, which takes away the low-frequency component of GDP.
-Instead, the autocorrelations in the preference and in the inflation shock are precisely estimated and highlight moderate persistence in the shock processes ($\rho_i = 0.85, \rho{\mu} =$ 0.59).
-Interestingly, such autocorrelations are lower than what is found in estimates of standard monetary business cycle models: one possibility is that the endogenous propagation mechanisms that are at work in the model require less persistent shocks to fit the second moment properties of the data.
+Instead, the autocorrelations in the preference and in the inflation shock are both precisely estimated and highlight moderate persistence in the shock processes ($\rho_j = 0.85$, $\rho_u = 0.59$).
+Interestingly, such autocorrelations are lower than what found in estimates of standard monetary business cycle models: one possibility might be that the endogenous propagation mechanisms that are at work in the model require less persistent shocks to fit the second moment properties of the data.